NVlabs/CenterPose/README.md

 ## Citation
-Please cite grasp_primitiveShape if you use this repository in your publications:
+Please cite the following if you use this repository in your publications:

 ```
-@article{lin2021single,
+@inproceedings{lin2022icra:centerpose,
-  title={Single-stage Keypoint-based Category-level Object Pose Estimation from an RGB Image},
+  title={Single-stage Keypoint-based Category-level Object Pose Estimation from an {RGB} Image},
   author={Lin, Yunzhi and Tremblay, Jonathan and Tyree, Stephen and Vela, Patricio A and Birchfield, Stan},
-  journal={arXiv preprint arXiv:2109.06161},
+  booktitle={IEEE International Conference on Robotics and Automation (ICRA)},
-  year={2021}
+  year={2022}
 }
 ```